 The Center for Neurotechnology (CNT) at the University of Washington sponsors a five day “YSP-REACH” program on the Seattle Campus during the summer.
 High school students receive an introduction to neuroscience and neural engineering, neuroethics, scientific communication, and the latest developments in brain-computer interfaces.
 Participants have the opportunity to tour CNT partner labs in departments including Computer Science and Electrical Engineering.
 The goal is to provide students with exposure to the field of neural engineering and provide basic preparation for college studies in STEM subjects as well as future STEM careers.
 The program is well suited for students interested in a STEM career, with a specific interest in neural engineering and neuroscience.

-Due to COVID-19 health and safety concerns, the 2020 YSP-REACH program was offered online only.
-We hope to provide an in-person YSP-REACH program in 2021.
-The planned dates for the summer 2021 are August 2-6, 2021.
-If the program is held in-person, the cost will be $500/student; if the program is held online, the cost will be $100/student.
-Scholarships to cover the costs for some students will be available.
-[University of Washington Coronavirus Information]
+Due to COVID-19 health and safety concerns, the 2021 YSP-REACH program will be offered online only.
+The dates for the summer 2021 were August 2-6, 2021.
+The cost was $100/student and scholarships to cover the costs for some students were available.

 - Be a high school student.
 (Graduating seniors can also apply.)